sashadt/docs/docs/troubleshooting.md

           <value>-XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/tmp/op.heapdump</value>
         </property>

 With these options, when an __OutOfMemoryError__ occurs, the JVM writes the heap dump to the file `/tmp/op.heapdump`; you'll then need to retrieve the file from the node on which the operator was running.

 You can use the tool `jmap` (bundled with the JDK) to get a heap dump from a running container.
-Depending on the environment, you might need to run it as root and/or use the `-F` option; here is a sample invocation on the sandbox:
+Depending on the environment, you may need to run it as root and/or use the `-F` option.
+Following is a sample invocation on the sandbox:

     dtadmin@dtbox:~$ sudo jmap -dump:format=b,file=dump.bin -F 15557
     Attaching to process ID 15557, please wait...